WuTheFWasThat/midnighttherapy/README.md

 - An API to support solvers that actually suggest (potentially major) changes, takes suggestions, etc. (and an accompanying prototype)

-- Make the [dumb] thing faster (currently does 400 full UC calculations per second... )
+- Make the [dumb] thing faster (currently does 400 full UC calculations per second on my Macbook Air... )

 Feel free to contribute, of course :)